sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ## Optimised operations

-Generally, `byrow` is efficient for any `fun` which returns a single value for each row, however, it is fine tuned for the following functions:
+Generally, `byrow` is efficient for any `fun` which returns a single value for each row, however, it is fine tuned for the following functions: (for details of each of the following function refer to its docstring by typing `?byrow(fun)` in a Julia session, e.g. `?byrow(sum)`)

 * `all` : Test whether all elements of a boolean collection are `true`
 * `any` : Test whether any elements of a boolean collection are `true`